Skons/HomeAssistantDeviceState/README.md

 # ContentStore registry

 Create a ps1 file with the following contents beside the downloaded module.
-If you want to monitor for one or more executables add it at -Executable, add -Exclude if you want to exclude a specific executable from being monitored.
-The example below monitors for every executable and loops every 5 seconds.
+If you want to monitor explicit for one or more executables add it at -Executable, add -Exclude to exclude the -Executable from being monitord.
+The example below monitors for every executable.

 ```Powershell
 start-transcript "$PSScriptRoot\HomeAssistantDeviceState.log"